na-na-hi/renget/archive/lcbguide.md

 Also note that, unlike other gachas, We to have set of 12 static characters, for whom we roll for different "outfits" that change how the characters behave in-game.
 This means that the characters are going to be well-developed and play important roles throughout the story, instead of characters being introduced and forgotten constantly, like is the case with other gachas.
 Each character is designed to appeal to one specific niche, so you will likely have at least one character to waifu/husbandofag over.

 **4. This game has a required reading list?**
 Yes.
 They're not necessary to understanding the setting, but they're still great reads.
 Some of them, like Metamorphosis, Stranger and Hell Screen, are very short.
 There is also Wonderlab, Distortion Detective, and Leviathan, which are spinoff comics/novels set in the Project Moon Universe.
+Look at the Resources Rentry for further information.
 [Recommended translations](https://rentry.org/ligmabooks)
 [MEGA folder with the required reading and comics/webnovels](https://mega.nz/folder/xosDkZ5Z#Wt4JpUt5Bb2XG77pxuuXpw) [Full list](https://files.catbox.moe/tgo7m4.png)

 **5. Is this game F2P friendly/generous?**
 Yes.
 There are only 3 rarity tiers, and you can currently clear all content with the default units the game gives you without even touching the gacha past the tutorial.
 You also do not need to roll dupes of the same unit to upgrade them, and you cannot roll dupes of E.G.Os.
-The pity is industry standard at 200 pulls, but this games saving grace is that it allows you to farm directly for Egoshards, which allows you to obtain any Identity or E.G.O currently in the dispensary.
+The pity is industry standard at 200 rolls, but this games saving grace is that it allows you to farm directly for Egoshards, which allows you to obtain any Identity or E.G.O currently in the dispensary.

 **6. Why can't I clear this stage?**
 First, actually **READ** what you and the enemies do.
-If you are having difficulties despite this, you are likely using unleveled and or unuptied Identities.
-You should ensure that all the Identities you use are at least uptie 3 past chapter 2.
+If you are having difficulties despite this, you are likely using unleveled and or unptied Identities.
+You should ensure that all the Identities you use are at Uptie 3 past chapter 2.
 If you're hardstuck, lament and look up a guide or use a support.

 **7. Does this game have supports?**
 Yes.
 You can bring one of your friends units in as a support if they have it on their company, and vice versa.
 You can use supports for everything except Mirror Dungeons and the end of chapter 4 for a specific unit.
-You can only use one support at a time, but the level, uptie status and E.G.Os of the support you use isn't limited or capped.
+You can only use one support at a time, but the level, Uptie status and E.G.Os of the support you use isn't limited or capped.

 **8. How do I use a support unit?**
 You need to have at least one friend added.
 If you want more friends, go to the Friends tab on your profile and click the "Add a Friend" button.
 Alternatively, post your user ID in the thread.